simolus3/tar/README.md

 This package provides stream-based readers and writers for tar files.

-When working with large tar files, this library consumes considerable less memory than [package:archive](https://pub.dev/packages/archive).
+When working with large tar files, this library consumes considerably less memory than [package:archive](https://pub.dev/packages/archive).

 ## Reading